antongolub/misc/packages/topoconfig/core/README.md

 })
 ```

-You can also use the default [@topoconfig/cmds](https://github.com/antongolub/misc/tree/master/packages/topoconfig/cmds) preset or create your own.
+You can also use the default [@topoconfig/cmds](https://github.com/antongolub/misc/tree/master/packages/topoconfig/cmds) preset as a shortcut or create your own.
 No limitations.
 ```ts
 import {topoconfig} from 'topoconfig' import * as cmds from '@topoconfig/cmds'